laravel-modules-com/docs/v11/configuration.md

 ## Caching

-If you have many modules it's a good idea to cache this information (like the multiple `module.json` files for example).

-Modules can be cached, by default caching is off.
+> from v11.1.0 The cache system has been removed the following can be removed from your config.

 ```php
 'cache' => [